Ajaycraju98/MySQL-Assignment-3/README.md

 select*from managers;

 #2.
-Write a query that retrieves the name and date of birth of the manager with Manager_Id 1.
+Write a query that retrieves the name and date of birth of the manager with Manager_Id 1 :

 select First_name , DOB from managers where Manager_Id=1;

 #3.
-Write a query to display the annual income of all managers.
+Write a query to display the annual income of all managers :

 select Manager_Id,First_name,Last_Name,12*Salary as Annuual_income from managers;

 #4.
-Write a query to display records of all managers except ‘Aaliya’.
+Write a query to display records of all managers except ‘Aaliya’:

 SELECT * FROM managers WHERE First_name NOT IN  ('Aaliya');

 #5.
-Write a query to display details of managers whose department is IT and earns more than 25000 per month.
+Write a query to display details of managers whose department is IT and earns more than 25000 per month :

 SELECT * FROM managers WHERE Department='IT' AND Salary>25000;

 #6.
-Write a query to display details of managers whose salary is between 10000 and 35000.
+Write a query to display details of managers whose salary is between 10000 and 35000 :

 SELECT * FROM managers WHERE Salary BETWEEN 10000 AND 35000;